Infant booking update:

 Bassinets can be requested on some international flights.
 See: Can I request a bassinet for my infant?

-If you’re travelling with an infant on your lap on a Jetstar Airways (JQ) domestic flight within Australia or New Zealand, you can check in online.
+If you’re travelling with an infant on your lap on a Jetstar Airways (JQ) domestic flight within Australia or New Zealand, or a Jetstar Japan (GK) domestic flight within Japan, you can check in online.
 To check in with your infant, go to Online check-in.

 For now, on all other Jetstar flights, if you're travelling with an infant you can't check in online, you must check in at the airport.